Web Accessibility Resources

 Additionally, the web team can provide web accessibility checks when needed.

 CAHNRS and Extension website owners are responsible for ensuring their websites are accessible.
-All web editors and contributors must complete WSU web accessibility training yearly.
+All web editors and contributors must complete WSU digital accessibility assessment yearly.

 Resources: